archaeodav/felttegn/README.md

 # FeltTegn
 Public repository for FeltTegn, a Qgis Plugin for processing survey data from archaeological excavations conducted by Danish Museums.

-Replicates functionality of the MapDigi plugin for MapInfo used by many museums to create polygons and other geometries from total station / GNSS points.
+Replicates and extends functionality of the MapDigi plugin for MapInfo used by many museums to create polygons and other geometries from total station / GNSS points.

 ## How to install
 Avialable through the Qgis repositories as an experimental plugin (you have to enable experimental plugins in settings)